Preposition – “About”

 They spoke highly of/about your performance at the conference.

-Tell me more about/of your favorite book.
+Tell me more about/of your favourite book.

 In these sentences, both about and of can be used interchangeably without significantly changing the meaning.

-“About” with the meaning – around, approximately:
+About in the meaning around, approximately:

 When using about to mean around or approximately, you are expressing an approximate value or quantity.